 After the plunge south, your bow will turn eastward toward the distant shores of Africa, bringing even more exhilarating surfing conditions and some magnificent wildlife.
 Albatrosses swoop above your head, whales are a common sight and crews will marvel at the clarity of the night sky as they take in the Southern Cross for the first time.

-As you close in on the point where the Atlantic meets the Indian Ocean the race will almost be over and the wind can die off, leaving a nailbiting finish to a 3,400 mile race.
+As you close in on the point where the Atlantic meets the Indian Ocean the race will almost be over and the wind can die off, leaving a nail-biting finish to this race.
 A traditional African welcome awaits, as you finally step ashore.
-From sampling the best wines, safaris and diving with great whites, there’s plenty to keep you busy, in between preparing your boat for the next leg.
+From sampling the best wines, and enjoying as much Braai as you can eat, to taking a wildlife safari or hiking in the Drakensburg mountains, there is plenty to keep you busy in between preparing your boat for the next leg.